udvzol/option_pricing/README.md

-# Option pricing on quantum coputers
+# Option pricing on quantum computers

 Quantum Monte Carlo method can be used to achieve a quadratic speedup over the classical Monte Carlo algorithm.